Skip to content

 Where to look?

-Great spots for searching include under stones and wood, the branches, bark and leaves of trees and in long grass.
-You'll often find things hiding out in these locations.
+Great spots for searching include under stones and wood, on the branches, bark and leaves of trees and in long grass.

 Making friends

 Once you've found your bugs, remember that you're a giant compared to them, so be gentle with any that you choose to pick up as they'll probably be scared of you.
-It's best if you choose something to hold that's relatively small and that's not going to sting or bite you – so no wasps, bees or snakes.
+It's best if you choose something to hold that's relatively small and won't sting or bite you – so no wasps, bees or snakes.

 A young girl looking at a dragon fly resting on the finger of another visitor, the sun is shining.